On star-$k$-PCGs: Exploring class boundaries for small $k$ values: Introduction

-In \cite{Papan2022} it was proved that $2$-dimensional grid graphs are $2$-PCGs of a caterpillar and this result was improved in \cite{hakim2022} showing that $2$-dimensional grid graphs are indeed $1$-PCGs of a caterpillar.
-Here we prove that two dimensional grid graphs $G_{n_1,n_2}$, are star-$1$-PCG only if $\min\{n_1,n_2\}\leq 2$ and are star-$2$-PCGs otherwise.
-From the results in \cite{Jamison20} it can be easily shown that $d$-dimensional grids are at least star-$(d-3)$-PCGs.
-Here we improve this result for $d=4$, by showing that $4$-dimensional grids are at least star-$3$-PCG.
-Finally, all our constructions can be obtained in liner time.
+Next we study some simple graph classes: caterpillars, cycle graphs, grid graphs.
+Caterpillars have already been shown to be $2$-multithreshold \cite{Jamison20} and thus they are also star-$1$-PCGs.
+Here we provide a different construction in the context of star-$k$-PCGs.
+While path graphs are known to be star-$1$-PCGs \cite{Xiao2020}, cycle graphs are only shown to be $1$-PCGs of caterpillar witness trees \cite{Yanhaona09}.
+However, when considering a star tree structure, we prove that the star number of cycle graphs is 2.
+In \cite{hakim2022} it was proved that $2$-dimensional grid graphs are $1$-PCGs of a caterpillar.
+Here we prove that the star number of two dimensional grid graphs $G_{n_1,n_2}$, is 1 if $\min\{n_1,n_2\}\leq 2$ and 2 otherwise.
+From the results in \cite{Jamison20} it can be easily shown that the star number $d$-dimensional grids is at least $d-3$.
+Here we improve this result for $d=4$, by showing that the star number of $4$-dimensional grids is at least $3$.
+All our constructions can be obtained in linear time.